- GW Home

 Dr. Ali Eskandarian, a theoretical physicist, is the dean of the GW Virginia Science & Technology Campus, as well as dually appointed as dean of the College of Professional Studies.
 Dean Eskandarian began his career at GW in 2002 as an associate dean and one of the founding members of the team that launched GW’s College of Professional Studies (CPS).
-Thereafter, he served as the Senior Associate Dean for Strategic Initiatives and Research at CPS where he led the design and development of several innovative certificates and Master’s degree programs.
-In addition to his role as Dean, he also holds faculty appointments as Professor at CPS and at the Department of Physics.
+Thereafter, he served as the senior associate dean for strategic initiatives and research at CPS where he led the design and development of several innovative certificates and master’s degree programs.
+In addition to his role as dean, he also holds faculty appointments as professor at CPS and in the Department of Physics.
 He combines solid grounding in academics with significant administrative and entrepreneurial experience.

 Since taking on the role as dean at the VSTC, Dr. Eskandarian has become actively engaged with key community stakeholders in Loudoun County, as well as those throughout the Commonwealth of Virginia.
 He serves on the Loudoun Chamber Board of Directors and the Loudoun CEO Cabinet.
-He also actively participates with the Council of Independent Colleges in Virginia and is expanding partnerships with Virginia’s Community College System.
+He actively participates with the Council of Independent Colleges in Virginia and is expanding partnerships with Virginia’s Community College System.
 He has also been the co-chair of the Northern Virginia Technology Council's committee on Big Data and Data Analytics since 2014.

-Dr. Eskandarian’s current research interests at GW are focused in astrophysics and in quantum computing/information.
-He has been a founding member of both groups, and currently serves as co–director of the Center for Quantum Computing, Information, Logic, and Topology.
+Dr. Eskandarian’s current research interests at GW are focused on the foundations of quantum theory, quantum computing/information, and astrophysics.
+He has been a founding member of groups in quantum computing and astrophysics, and currently serves as co–director of the Center for Quantum Computing, Information, Logic, and Topology.